sybrew/the-seo-framework/readme.txt

 TODO use 0==strcasecmp() instead of strtolower==strtolower?
 It might be slower... or faster.
 Test?
 	Use strncmp for the first X chars?
 Do we use this here?
 Only in TSFEM, no?

-TODO in _prepare_upgrade_notice(), test for most recent metadata?
-	-> So we combine ALL metadata entries, take rows from the top of the table first (highest ID) and then filter the results by plugin.

-TODO in remove_default_title_filters, has_filter can return 0.
-It will return false on failure, though.

-TODO investigate &shy; issue with News sitemap entries. (reply to user in Bremer about this issue)

-TODO check mail Dean about WPML config

 TODO change autodescription-updates-cache to autodescription-persistent-cache?
 	-> In theory, we can just delete the old one; since it has no data that is required for normal operation.
 		-> However, this may cause a notification pop up for those who use two or more SEO plugins simultaneously.
 Though this may be helpful.